mesg-foundation/engine/docs/cli/mesg-cli_marketplace_service_stop.md

 ### Synopsis

-By stoping a service, your node will not process any other actions from this service.
-/!\ This action will slash your stake if you didn't respect the duration
+Stop a service.
+The user will get its stake back if the stake duration is reached.
+Otherwise, it will only get a ratio of it.

 ```
-mesg-cli marketplace service stop [flags]
+mesg-cli marketplace service stop SERVICE [flags]
 ```

 ### Examples